The breakdown per source of funding is as follows:

 The various types of revenues can be described as follows:

-- Structural/horizontal support for our work as an organisation aiming at stimulating debate and new thinking on global & European issues that span political, economic, social and environmental challenges, and a better understanding by a wider audience of the challenges facing Europe and its citizens.
-Structural partners can make suggestions into topics for the work programme, and they will be credited as structural partners, but without influence/interference on the actual putting together of reports & debates.
-So far, only the European Commission has provided such structural support in previous years.
+- Structural/horizontal support for our work as an organisation aiming at stimulating debate and new thinking on global and European issues that span political, economic, social and environmental challenges, and a better understanding by a wider audience of the challenges facing Europe and its citizens.
+Structural partners can make suggestions of topics for the work programme, and they will be credited as structural partners, but without influence/interference on the actual putting together of reports and debates.

 Inclusiveness: Friends of Europe’s main objective in fundraising is to finance the widest possible participation in high-quality debates and reports, combining the best available research, facts & figures.
 We aim to bring together all sides of a debate, and a spectrum of opinion that is as wide as possible.
 This includes conflicting political opinions, corporate as well as civil society and NGO voices, and a variety of specialists and media from throughout the world.